Welcome to Year Two!

 Spellings will be gradually introduced during this term and Learning logs will be sent home weekly and the children will be given the chance to choose which order they complete tasks from a home learning zone grid.

-- The children will be doing PE on: Friday in Beech class (extended session)
+- The children will be doing PE on: Wednesday and Fridays in both classes.

 Please ensure P.E kits are fully named and remain in school for P.E days.

 We will be doing an additional daily run as much as possible, so please ensure your child has appropriate footwear